Other Radio Hobbies

 How Can I Find Out What Is Being Used In My Area?

 This question should be one of the first you ask when considering a scanner purchase.
 Books and CDs can and often do become outdated very quickly.
 However there are a couple of places you can go for more up to date information.
 The RadioReference website has an extensive database (with data submitted by members) for the US, Canada and limited information on other areas such as Europe.
 There are a number of forums devoted for each area.
 Joining RadioReference is free, and there is a premium service Ė for a fee Ė that allows you to download data for your scanner using an external application.
-In addition, there are numerous mailing lists on Yahoo Groups which specialize in a given area.
+In addition, there are numerous mailing lists on the popular Groups.io reflector which specialize in a given area.
 There are even websites that specialize in a specific region, such as Scan New England.

 I Donít Know The Terminology